 The 2nd area of heartburn comes from a situation involving a candidate I backed for president some 18 years ago.
 In the first few days of January this 2006 a CNN article read, “Television evangelist Pat Robertson suggested Thursday that Israeli Prime Minister Ariel Sharon’s stroke was divine retribution for the Israeli withdrawal from Gaza, which Robertson opposed.”
 Robertson was quoted as saying, “He was dividing God’s land, and I would say, ‘Woe unto any prime minister of Israel who takes a similar course… God says, This land belongs to me, and you’d better leave it alone.’”

 Is this what it’s come to?
 Wishing or at least expecting that world leaders should die because they are trying to facilitate peace!
-If you want to know more about the incredible impact of Christian Zionism just listen to the Christian Zionism on the Road to Armageddon series on the “Audio” page of my website.
+If you want to know more about the incredible impact of Christian Zionism just watch Christian Zionism on the Road to Armageddon series.
 And if you think that Israel’s becoming a nation in 1948 was divinely fulfilled prophecy then you have no clue how those in the futurist movement have been “helping” God get this done since the late 1800s.
 In my view, self-fulfilled prophecy seems to be a more accurate depiction of the Israel’s nation status.

 You see, it does matter how you view eschatology.
 It makes a difference in more ways than you can ever imagine.
 I personally think that the premillennial dispensational rapture theories have done a great deal to damage the church’s influence in the world and I’d like to see that changed.
 I know it will eventually but it must begin with us now.
 My exhortation is that when we read His word that we do so with the following thought in mind.
 The Scripture was written for us but it was not written to us.
 Certainly we understand that, “Every Scripture is God-breathed (inspired) and profitable for teaching, for reproof, for correction, and for instruction in righteousness” – but we also must be clear that it was written to specific people for specific purposes.